Quasilimiting behavior for one-dimensional diffusions with killing

-i.e. $X_t$ converges from the initial distributions $\frac{\nu_f}{\int_0^{\infty}f(s)\,\rrho(ds)}$ on compacta to the quasistationary distribution $\varphi(\lambda_0^{\kappa},\cdot)$. \end{lemma} The above Lemma can be proved directly, using the spectral representation for Sturm-Liouville operators.
-The reader will see the necessary arguments later in this work in the proof of Theorem \ref{generallocalMandl}.
-Our first goal is to extend this result to the case of general compactly supported initial distributions $\nu$.
+The above lemma can be proved directly using the spectral representation for Sturm--Liouville operators.
+The reader will see the necessary arguments later in this work in the proof of Theorem \ref {generallocalMandl}.
+Our first goal is to extend this result to the case of general compactly supported initial distributions~$\nu$.\vadjust{\goodbreak}

 We begin by deducing some consequences of Lemma \ref{qsdcomp}.
-This will lead to Proposition \ref{ratiolimit}, which is a ``strong ratio limit theorem''.
+This will lead to Proposition \ref{ratiolimit}, which is a ``strong ratio limit theorem.''
 Before we start proving the strong ratio limit theorem we explain another analytic fact which has no direct relation to spectral theory but which will turn out to be very useful.